-Have you just purchased waterfront property in CT or have a property along the coast that needs a new seawall?
+Have you just purchased waterfront property in CT or have a property along the coast that needs seawall construction?
 If so, you may be wondering what type of seawall your property needs, how much it will cost, and how long the new seawall will last.
 The good news is that with certain building techniques and maintenance, a properly built seawall can last as long as 50 years.
 The cost of your seawall depends on the length, type of material, and soil conditions.
-Most homeowners and business owners can expect to pay between $500 and $2,000 per linear foot.

 Why Your Property Needs a Seawall

 If your property doesn’t have a seawall or contains one that is in bad repair, you could start to notice soil erosion and flooding on your property.
 Soil erosion will reduce the size of your property and can even become so severe that it impacts the foundation of your home or commercial business.
 Properties without seawalls can also experience severe flooding during storms that could render the buildings uninhabitable.
 Thankfully, no matter the size or type of your property, there is a seawall that’s right for you.